Phyks/BMC/README.md

 **Note :** This script is currently a work in progress.

+**Note: If you want to extract some functions from this repo, please consider using [libbmc](https://github.com/Phyks/libbmc/) instead, which is specifically dedicated to this (and this repo should be using it, rather than duplicating code).**

 Travis build status : [![Build Status](https://travis-ci.org/Phyks/BMC.svg?branch=master)](https://travis-ci.org/Phyks/BMC)

 ## What is BiblioManager (or what it is **not**) ?